rlan/beancount-multitool/docs/index.md

 * The CLI tool saves the user from typing transaction from statements.
 The tool reads the raw CSV files downloaded from supported financial institutions.
 It converts the transactions in a CSV file to an importable Beancount file.
     * For example, it can label all debit transactions as `Expenses:JP:Unknown:NameOfInstitution`.
     * and all credit transaction as `Income:JP:Unknown:NameOfInstitution`.
 * The CLI tool uses regular expressions to find recurring expenses.
-Once found, they are labeled by user-defined account and tags, e.g. `Expenses:JP:Food:Grocery` or `Expenses:JP:Food:Restaurant`.
+Once found, they are labeled by user-defined account, e.g. `Expenses:JP:Food:Grocery` or `Expenses:JP:Food:Restaurant`, user-defined tags and user-defined (Beancount) flag.
-* Outgoing money transfers can be found via regular expressions and be labeled with a reserved tag (`#reconcile`).
-Then an unique UUID string is generated and appended to that Beancount transaction.
-This UUID can be used on the receiving Beancount transaction to "link" them for reconcilation.
+* Outgoing money transfers can be found via regular expressions and can be labeled with a [reserved tag](usage/tags.md) `#reconcile`.
+Additional metadata is injected to help linking with receiving transaction.

 ### What is it not good for?

 * The regular expressions are manually added and maintained by the user.
 The CLI tool does not make predictions from them.
 In other words, there is no machine learning.
-* The regular expressions helps the user to mark potentional duplicates.
-However, duplicate transactions for a money transfer between two bank account will exist.
-The CLI tool does not reconcile them.
+* The regular expressions identifies potentional duplicates via [reserved tags](usage/tags.md).
+However, these duplicate transactions for a money transfer between two bank accounts will be in the converted Beancount files.
+The CLI tool does not automatically reconcile them.
 Same as Beancount, the user is expected to do so.

 ### What is it *not yet* good for?

 * The tool supports only transactions with one source account and one target account.
 It does not support [splitting expenses][] as described in Beancount's documentation.
-For example, if there is a hotel bill that combines lodging, food and entertainment costs in one charge, this tool can not help with splitting that expense into three different expense accounts.
+For example, if there is a hotel bill that combines lodging, food and entertainment costs in one charge, this tool can not help with splitting that expense into three different expense accounts. **Workaroud**: manually edit the Beancount file after conversion.
 * The tool does not support transactions with currency exchanges.

 ## What does success look like for this project?